steledama/lac/README.md

 Allerts and notifications...

+#### General settings

+Go to Administration - General - GUI and change the Max history display period to 1w (one week)

 ## Who maintains and contributes to LAC

 I am Stefano Pompa, i live and work in Florence (Italy).
 I have been a MFP technician for several years and now i am working with a dealer with several reseller and customers end users.
 My email address is stefano.pompa@gmail.com.